raduloov/react-native-movies-app/README.md

 ## About

-This is my first mobile application [iOS + Android].
+This is my first mobile application.
 Did it as an exercise for my React Native skills.

 ## Tech Stack